 This guide is to help all the Best Men out there plan the perfect event (not just a party) that won’t break the bank, stimulates on physical, emotional, and intellectual levels, facilitates all of the “last day of freedom” bonding.
+Also, we have amazing tips on how to plan a bachelor party.
 And maybe gives the Maid of Honor a few bachelorette party ideas.

 Strippers and a “The Hangover” level of alcohol can be loads of fun, but we know you can do better than that.
 For a truly epic night, plan a legit adventure.
 The main goal is to create a lasting memory, and nothing stands out more than something new, exciting, and a little extreme.
 This list of bachelor party ideas shows you how to make it happen.